How to watch the vice presidential debate between Kamala Harris and Mike Pence

 "CBS Evening News" anchor Norah O'Donnell will lead coverage on CBS broadcast stations, and she will be joined by "CBS This Morning" co-host Gayle King and "60 Minutes" correspondent and CBS News senior political analyst John Dickerson.
 Former Obama senior adviser Valerie Jarrett and former Trump chief of staff Reince Priebus will also provide analysis.

-Two days after first presidential debate, President Trump announced that he and first lady Melania Trump had tested positive for COVID-19.
-He is being treated for the virus at Walter Reed National Military Medical Center.
+Two days after the first presidential debate, President Trump announced that he and first lady Melania Trump had tested positive for COVID-19.
+After spending the weekend at Walter Reed Medical Center, Mr. Trump was released on Monday and then returned to the Oval Office on Wednesday, despite still being COVID positive.

 How to watch the vice presidential debate